jvisenti/NativeNative/README.md

 # NativeNative
 Write native code, and then run it natively.
-What could be more native?